ubccalp/energy-explorer/README.md

 *     --/ .sass-cache (used by Compass framework)
 * 	--/ cee (folder initialized by compass to store all stylesheets)
 * 	--/--/ sass (this is where you write your styles.
 Compass converts it to css)
 * 	--/--/ css (all the converted css files.
-This is what you add to the <link> tag in HTML
+This is what you add to the <link> tag in HTML)
 *     --/--/ compass-watch.bat (run this file before making changes to styles.
-This watches the changes in scss folder and converts it to css.)
+This watches the changes in scss folder and converts it to css)
 *     --/--/ config.rb (configuration file for compass.
 Do not make changes without understanding the docmentation on Compass website)
 * node_modules (Folder where all node modules are installed.
 Run npm install in the command prompt if you don't see this folder.)
 * routes       (Contains routing files.
 Learn more here: https://expressjs.com/en/guide/routing.html)